RHSecurityCompliance/contest/README.md

     - Because the VM was left running after the first context manager block.
     - Fortunately, no such test currently exists (the use case is rare).

+- `CONTEST_DATASTREAM`
+  - Specify a filesystem path to a datastream XML to use for testing.

+- `CONTEST_PLAYBOOK`
+  - Specify a filesystem path to an Ansible YAML file to use as a playbook for testing.
+    A magical string of '{PROFILE}' expands to a profile name being tested.

+- `CONTEST_KICKSTART`
+  - Specify a filesystem path to an configuration file to use as an Anaconda kickstart for testing.
+    A magical string of '{PROFILE}' expands to a profile name being tested.

 ## Testing latest upstream content

 Note that as the